-Battle of Connecticut Farms

-June 7, 1780
+Battle of Connecticut Farms June 7, 1780

-At the Battle of Connecticut Farms, Hessian General Wilhelm Von Knyphausen's force of 5,000 landed at De Hart's Point, near Elizabethtown, and marched toward Morristown.
-The soldiers met resistance from regulars and militia under Colonel Elias Dayton and General Lafayette at Connecticut Farms, which included parts of current-day Union and Kenilworth, 21⁄2 miles southeast of Springfield.
+At the Battle of Connecticut Farms, Hessian General Knyphausen's force of 5,000 landed at De Hart's Point, near Elizabethtown, and marched toward Morristown.
+The soldiers met resistance from regulars and militia under Colonel Elias Dayton and General Lafayette at Connecticut Farms, which included parts of current-day Union and Kenilworth.

-Colonel Dayton's regiments were joined by the rest of the New Jersey Brigade and General William Maxwell.
+Dayton's regiments were joined by the rest of the New Jersey Brigade and General William Maxwell.
 Behind a deep ravine, just southeast of the Presbyterian meetinghouse, Maxwell deployed his troops.
 As militiamen continued to pour in individually and in small groups, Maxwell assigned Brigade Major Aaron Ogden to organize them into an effective unit.